broadinstitute/cromwell/README.md

 * docker: Docker image to use such as "Ubuntu".
 * dockerWorkingDir: defines the working directory in the container.

-Outputs:
-It will use `dockerOutputDir` runtime attribute / workflow option to resolve the folder in which the execution results will placed.
-If there is no `dockerWorkingDir` defined it will use `/cromwell-executions/<workflow_uuid>/call-<call_name>/execution`.

 ### CPU, Memory and Disk
 This backend supports CPU, memory and disk size configuration through the use of the following runtime attributes / workflow options:
 * cpu: defines the amount of CPU to use.
-Default value: 1.
 Type: Integer.
 Ex: 4.
 * memory: defines the amount of memory to use.
-Default value: "2 GB".
 Type: String.
 Ex: "4 GB" or "4096 MB"
 * disk: defines the amount of disk to use.
-Default value: "2 GB".
 Type: String.
 Ex: "1 GB" or "1024 MB"

-It they are not set, the TES backend will use default values.
+If they are not set, the TES backend may use default values.

 ## Sun GridEngine Backend